smithsh14/Election_Analysis/README.md

 ## Summary
 The analysis of the election returned the following results:

+#### Calculate the total number of votes cast.
-- There were X votes case in the election.
+- There were 369,711 votes case in the election.
+#### Get a complete list of candidates who receieved votes.
-- The three candidates in this election were:
+The three candidates in this election were:
-  1) X
+1) Charles Casper Stockham
-  2) X
+2) Diana DeGette
-  3) X
+3) Raymon Anthony Doane
+#### Calculate the total number of votes each candidate received.
+The individual candidate votes were:
+  - Charles Casper Stockham received 85,213 total votes cast.
+  - Diana Degette received 272,892 total votes cast.
+  - Raymon Anthony Doane received 11,606 total votes cast.
+#### Calculate the percentage of votes each candidate won.
-- The individual candidate results were:
+The individual candidate percentages were:
-  1) 1 received X total votes cast in their favor for X% of the total vote.
+  - Charles Casper Stockham received 23.0% of the total vote.
-  3) 2 received X total votes cast in their favor for X% of the total vote.
+  - Diana Degette received 73.8% of the total vote.
-  4) 3 received X total votes cast in their favor for X% of the total vote.
+  - Raymon Anthony Doane received 3.1 % of the total vote.
+#### Determine the winner of the election based on popular vote.
-- Based on the results of the election, X was the winner with X% of the total vote.
+Based on the results of the election, Diana DeGette was the winner with 73.8% of the total vote.

 ## Challenge Overview
+With the initial election vote results complete, the election commission has requested additional data to be added to the election audit.
+They would like to review the results for the following three inquiries...
+1) What was the total voter turnout for each county?
+2) What is the percentage of votes from each country out of the total count?
+3) Which county had the highest voter turnout?

 ## Challenge Summary

+The additional inquries for county trunout returned the following results...

+#### What was the total voter turnout for each county?
+The county votes included...
+- Jefferson County with a total of 38,855 votes cast.
+- Denver County with a total of 306,055 votes cast.
+- Arapahoe County with a total of 24,801 votes cast.

+#### What is the percentage of votes from each country out of the total count?
+The county percentages of votes included...
+- Jefferson County with a percentage total of 10.5%.
+- Denver County with a total percentage total of 82.8%.
+- Arapahoe County with a total of 6.7%.

+#### Which county had the highest voter turnout?
+- Denver County had the highest voter turnout.